chen4119/sambal.dev/pages/guides/jsonld-and-schema-org.md

 headline: Json-ld and Schema.org
 description: Some description
 id: jsonld-and-schema-org
-order: 2
+order: 1
 ---

 # Schema.org

 [Schema.org](https://schema.org/) is a set of schemas for structured data markup on webpages.
 It was started by Google, Yahoo, Microsoft and Yandex in 2011.
 Many high traffic sites like Linkedin, AllRecipes, IMDb, Wikipedia, etc. are already using it.
 It's the metadata that powers virtual assistants, events and flight reminders in your e-mail, and the featured search results on Google.
-Website owners tend to still think of their audience as people browsing their site but these days, bots that crawl your site for data is just as important as eyeballs.
-The more sense automated bots can make of your data, the better linked your site will be to the knowledge graph which ultimately will bring more traffic.
-Virtually everyone depends on some kind of recommendation engine to discover new content so metadata on your website is just as important as HTML.
+It can be encoded in rdf, microdata and json-ld.

-Json-ld seems like the natural format to encode schema.org data since json is already so widely used and any json object can be turned into json-ld simply by adding @context.
+Json-ld seems like the most obvious format to encode schema.org since json is already so widely used and any json object can be turned into json-ld simply by adding @context.
 For example, you have the following json data.

 ```json